Statistics of Erd\H{o}s-R\'enyi random numerical semigroups: Introduction

 De Loera, O'Neill, and Wilburne~\cite{DLOW} showed that the expected Frobenius number, genus, and embedding dimension can be estimated as

 Bogart and the second author~\cite{BM} obtained the improved upper bounds

 and they posed the problem of determining the correct polylogarithmic factors.
-Our main result pins down the true growth rates of these invariants, both in expectation and with high probability.
+Our main result pins down the true growth rates of these invariants, both in expectation and with high probability (see \cref{sec:notation} for our probabilistic and asymptotic notation).

 \begin{theorem} Let $\cA \subseteq \ZZ_{>0}$ be a density-$p$ random set as described above.
 Then with high probability (as $p \to 0$) we have Moreover, we have

 \end{theorem}

 The implicit constants in this theorem are quite reasonable.
 For instance, in the first with-high-probability statement, one can establish the upper bound $F(\gen{\cA}) \leq (4+o(1))p^{-1} (\log_2 p^{-1})^2$.
 We remark that since $\frac{F(\cS)+1}2\leq g(\cS)\leq F(\cS)+1$ for any numerical semigroup $\cS$, the results for Frobenius number and genus are transparently equivalent.